redox-os/book/src/configuration-settings.md

 nano config/x86_64/desktop.toml
 ```

 For each supported CPU architecture, there are some filesystem configurations to choose from.
 For `x86_64`, there are `desktop`, `demo` and `server` configurations, as well as a few others.
-For `i686`, there are also some stripped down configurations for legacy systems with minimal RAM.
+For `i686`, there are also some stripped down configurations for embedded devices or legacy systems with minimal RAM.
 Feel free to browse the `config/x86_64` directory for more examples.

 For more details on the filesystem config, and how to add additional packages to a build, please see the [Including Programs in Redox](./including-programs.md) page.